nikolaybelobradov/Agilator/README.md

 Calculated data can be visualized in hours, days or percentages.

-This project is the defense project for Angular course at Software University.
+This project is the defense project for Angular course at [Software University](https://softuni.bg/).

 ## Tech Stack

 **Client:** Angular, HTML, SCSS, TypeScript

-**Server:** ASP.NET Core, MSSQL Server
+**Server:** ASP.NET Core, EF Core,  MSSQL Server

 ## Authors